 You may have Pollen-Food Allergy Syndrome

-if you suffer from cherry allergy with oral allergy symptoms to 3 or more of the foods mentioned in cross reactivity section.
+if you suffer from peach allergy with oral allergy symptoms to 3 or more of the foods mentioned in cross reactivity section.

 You may be suffering from LTP Syndrome

 if you suffer allergic reactions from eating 3 or more foods mentioned in the cross reactivity section below.

 Allergy to peach is sometimes linked to Celery-Mugwort-Spice Syndrome